Published on September 11th, 2013 | by Emilie DesJardins

 Ponde’s statement best sums up what the calendar’s profits, and the mission of Hill County Paw Pals attempt to do.
 She told us her hopes were “that we don’t have any more stray animals.
 We don’t have any abused animals.”

-See what we found when we visited the Hill County Paw Pals shelter in our video.
+See what we found when we visited the Hill County Paw Pals shelter in our video at the top of the page.